 Skip to main content

-Method Description (v1)
+Method descriptions (v1)

 caution

-This JavaScript API is considered deprecated, we recommend using API version 2
+This JavaScript API is considered deprecated; we recommend using API version 2

 yield this.request()